superinsight/superinsight-api-finetuning/README.md

 Note 2: Make sure you add .env to your .gitignore before pushing any changes to your repository.
 You will also want to generate new public & private keys

 ## Credit
-Thanks to https://github.com/TomDoesTech for providing example on creating a project with typescript and swagger
+Thanks to https://github.com/TomDoesTech for providing scaffold for typescript and swagger